 In this tutorial, we will show you how to change your login URL, quite easily.

 Head over to your browser and type in the following URL, replacing “mywebsite” with your actual website address:

 That’s how easy it is to access the login page of your website.
 With very little effort anybody can access your website just by suffixing /wp-login.php or /wp-admin to your website’s URL.

 You may ask: “I use a very strong password and a hard to guess username, should I still be bothered?”
 The answer is yes!

 A malicious hacker might not really be interested in hacking into your website, but taking it down.
 And the way they would do this is by typing the wrong username and password many times.
 The more they try, the more your website’s server resources would be maxed out, and at some point, the website would go down.

 What if you could change the default logins, wp-login.php or wp-admin, to something else?
 Maybe to something like mysitelogin?
 Well, you actually can, and you will get to learn how to do so shortly.

-Please bear in mind that while changing the default login URL of WordPress might improve its security, it’s not the ultimate WP security tip.
+Please bear in mind that while changing the default login WP-admin URL might improve its security, it’s not the ultimate WP security tip.
 There are many more things you need to do so as to make your website more secure.
 Please read our WordPress Security Guide for more information.